Korean green chili pickles are an easy and delicious Korean side dish that has a sweet and sour flavor and crunchy texture.

 - 1/2 cup sugar

-(OPTIONAL) SPICY KOREAN CHILLI SAUCE – THESE ARE ENOUGH FOR 10 TO 15 PICKLED CHILLIES.
+(OPTIONAL) SPICY KOREAN CHILI SAUCE – THESE ARE ENOUGH FOR 10 TO 15 PICKLED CHILIES.

 - 1 Tbsp Korean chili flakes (gochugaru)